-- Membership greater than 100% - Finish in top 10 Districts in your division that meet all the following criteria - o Voice of Democracy minimum of one entry advanced to Department judging (Overseas District donate \$100 to National in lieu of entry\see last page) - o Patriots Pen minimum of one entry advanced to Department judging (Overseas District donate \$100 to National in lieu of entry\see last page)
+- Membership must be at least 102% - Conduct two Membership recruiting events, submit report through the dashboard. - District-Election Report must be submitted to National Headquarters. - Meet all the following Program Participation criteria: - Voice of Democracy minimum of one entry advanced to Department judging (Overseas District donate \$100 to National in lieu of entry - Patriots Pen minimum of one entry advanced to Department judging (Overseas District donate \$100 to National in lieu of entrysee last page) - National Citizenship Education Teachers Award one entry advanced to Department judging (Overseas District donate \$100 to National in lieu of entry)